aravind-sadharani/chandraveena/src/blog/taladhyaya/index.md

 Why is this relevant and interesting?
 Well, now every rhythmic or musical improvisation has to follow this rhythmic signature.
 For example, in Chautala, one could start a Pallavi at 8-1/2 or 9-1/2.
 Then the challenge is in ensuring that every improvisation ends in a way so the main lines of the Pallavi can start again at 8-1/2 or 9-1/2.

 > In the example above, the composition/Pallavi starts on beat 1, so *Uthao* and *Sama* are the same point, which is beat 1.
+Watch the composition again, and see if you can identify with points 1, 2 and 3 mentioned above.

 ## Rhythmic Improvisation

+Rhythmic improvisations are an important part of Indian Classical music.
+This can be done by creating multiple extempore rhythmic phrases.
+Rhythmic improvisations for vocal and instrumental music could sometimes slightly vary.
+Vocal rhythmic improvisations are often bound by the proper usage of the lyrics of the composition.
+Instrumental rhythmic improvisations that are purely based on an Instrumental composition has more freedom, and can be complex since its independent of any poetic boundaries.

-Rhythmic improvisations can be done by creating an extempore rhythmic phrase.
-A common concept used for doing so is a *Tihai*.
+One common concept used is what is called a *Tihai*.
 A *Tihai* means repeating a musical or rhythmic phrase three times to conclude right at the ending point of the composition.
 Now consider that this phrase has to end half a beat before or after the point of emphasis.
 You can imagine the mathematical complexity that an artist has to reckon with to match the timing, not to mention the musical and lyrical characteristics of the Raga and Pallavi which need to be maintained.

 Rhythmic improvisations can also be done by creating patterns by grouping beats together, or by subdividing the time between beats into groups of 3, 4, 5, etc. Such divisions of the *kala* or time interval between beats are generally in the following five recognized types: